Château de Chenonceau: Recent history

 José-Emilio Terry, a Cuban millionaire, acquired Chenonceau from Madame Pelouze in 1891.
 Terry sold it in 1896 to a family member, Francisco Terry.
-In 1913, the château was acquired by Henri Menier, a member of the Menier family, famous for their chocolates, who still owns it to this day.
+In 1913, the château was acquired by Henri Menier, a member of the Menier family, famous for their chocolates, and the family still owns it to this day.

 During World War I, Gaston Menier set up the gallery to be used as a hospital ward.
 During the Second World War, the château was bombed by the Germans in June 1940.
 It was also a means of escaping from the Nazi-occupied zone on one side of the River Cher to the "free" zone on the opposite bank.
 Occupied by the Germans, the château was bombed by the Allies on 7 June 1944, when the chapel was hit and its windows destroyed.

 In 1951, the Menier family entrusted the château's restoration to Bernard Voisin, who brought the dilapidated structure and the gardens (ravaged in the Cher flood in 1940) back to a reflection of its former glory.